openearth/sealevel/notebooks/analysis/gtsm/README.md

 To generate this dataset we have run a tidal model (GTSM v4.0) for 19 years.
 This multi-decadal reanalysis of tides allows separating the tidal component from other sea-level fluctuations.
-The purpose of this computation is tot correct yearly mean and monthly mean tide gauge records for this tide constituent.
+The purpose of this computation is to correct yearly mean and monthly mean tide gauge records for this tide constituent.
 See [1, 2] for a discussion on this topic.